UE4-OceanProject/OceanProject/README.md

 ---------------------

-**4.10 Branch - This is the most up to date branch compatible with UE 4.10.x**
+**4.11 Branch - This is the most up to date branch compatible with UE 4.11.x**

 ![img_project](ProjectScreenshot.jpg)

-New features in 4.10:
+New features in added in 4.10:

 * Underwater post process with exponential fog
 * Stencil-based underwater masking